whitneygriffith/measureNonProfitImpact/README.md

 [ ] Error Handling to display error to user from Firebase's Sign In, Sign Up and other function calls [ ] Sign Up email verification link is not sending to hotmail.com

+### Home

+[ ] Figure out how to return data from database such as userTag and picture to load on home screen

 ### Sign Up
 [ ] Create input pattern validators for Email, Phone Number [Ref](https://www.w3schools.com/html/html_form_attributes.asp) [ ] Create function to check password1 and password2 is equal, error handling to tell user: password don't match and so on...